+15 / 49

+Another example

-Another example The chain in the web example always ended in the single 'Back Home' state.
+The chain in the web example always ended in the single 'Back Home' state.
 Not very interesting...

-Consider an atom irradiated with laser light tuned to the excitation energy: - when in ground state, atom has certain probability (per time unit) to get excited - when in the excited state, atom can radiate photon and go back to the ground state or, with lower probability, radiate softer photon and go to intermediate meta-stable state. - when in the meta-stable state, probability of radiation (per unit of time) is very low.
+Consider an atom irradiated with the laser light tuned to the excitation energy: - when in the excited state, atom can radiate photon and go back to the ground state or, with lower probability, radiate softer photon and go to intermediate meta-stable state. - when in the meta-stable state, probability of radiation (per unit of time) is very low.